 What You Need To Know About Web Hosting

 Every website needs a server to make it available online.
 Web hosts are the companies that supply and manage these servers.
 The overwhelming majority of businesses use web hosts to keep their websites online.

 Operating a server is costly and requires technical knowledge.
 Third-party web hosts (all the companies listed above) streamline the process by renting server space or, in the case of dedicated hosting, entire servers.

-When you choose a web host for your business website, you’ll have the option of choosing either “managed” or “dedicated” hosting.
+When you choose a web host for your business website, you’ll have the option of choosing either “managed” or “unmanaged” hosting.
 It’s an important distinction, so you’ll want to understand the differences: